BryanSoltis/AzureADXNETCoreWebApp/README.md

       return new OkObjectResult(lstids);
     }

-1. Create an API to return a list of user states
+1. Create an API to return a list of user states.
-2. Deploy your API to an accessible URL
+2. Deploy your API to an accessible URL.

 ### Step 6: Configure / Populate ADX with sample data

-1. Create a new ADX Cluster
+1. Create a new ADX Cluster.
-2. Create a new ADX Database
+2. Create a new ADX Database.
 3. Use this [guide](https://docs.microsoft.com/en-us/azure/data-explorer/ingest-sample-data) to ingest the sample **StormEvents** data.

 ### Stewp 7: Update your project with the ADX configuration

 1. Open the `appsettings.json` file.
-2. Find the assignment for `ADXCluster` and replace the value with your ADX Cluster Name
+2. Find the assignment for `ADXCluster` and replace the value with your ADX Cluster Name.
-3. Find the assignment for `ADXDatabase` and replace the value with your ADX Database Name
+3. Find the assignment for `ADXDatabase` and replace the value with your ADX Database Name.
-4. Find the assignment for `ADXTable` and replace the value with your ADX Table Name
+4. Find the assignment for `ADXTable` and replace the value with your ADX Table Name.
-5. Find the assignment for `APIURL` and replace with the URL of your API from **Step 5**
+5. Find the assignment for `APIURL` and replace with the URL of your API from **Step 5**.

 ```JSon
   "ProjectOptions": {